VinodPrabhashvara/VinodPrabhashvara/README.md

 I am **Vinod Prabhashvara**, an **Ethical Hacker, Security Pentester, Hardware and IoT Penetration Tester, Embedded Security Researcher, and PLC Developer**.

-My work focuses on identifying and understanding security weaknesses in **web applications, networks, embedded systems, IoT devices, firmware, hardware interfaces, and automation systems**.
+My work focuses on identifying, understanding, and documenting security weaknesses in **web applications, networks, embedded systems, IoT devices, firmware, hardware interfaces, automation systems, and PLC-based environments**.

-I am interested in how systems work internally, how they fail, and how they can be improved through responsible security research, testing, automation, and secure development.
+I enjoy learning how systems work internally, how they can fail, and how they can be improved through responsible security research, testing, automation, and secure development.

 ---